How To Budget for Employee Recognition in Your Organisation

 3. Above and beyond recognition for great work.

-All employees want to feel like they are contributing, doing great work, and finding meaning and fulfillment in their jobs. recognise employees when they go above and beyond, hit a goal, innovate, or accomplish something great.
+All employees want to feel like they are contributing, doing great work, and finding meaning and fulfillment in their jobs.
+Recognise employees when they go above and beyond, hit a goal, innovate, or accomplish something great.

 4. Employee service anniversaries and milestones.